theprajwalgowda18/AI-Driven-Loan-Eligibility-Prediction---Applications-of-Artificial-Intelligence-in-Business/README.md

 # Project-AI-in-Business

-LOAN ELIGIBILITY PREDICAATION
+LOAN ELIGIBILITY PREDICTION

 Problem Statement:
 Manually assessing loan eligibility can be often time-consuming and also at times be subjective.

 Solution:
 - We propose leveraging machine learning to automate loan approval predictions.